apptainer/apptainer-userdocs/quick_start.rst

 .. code-block:: none

-    $ singularity exec library://lolcow cowsay "Fresh from the library!"
+    $ apptainer exec library://lolcow cowsay "Fresh from the library!"
      _________________________
     < Fresh from the library! >
      -------------------------